Dudleya stolonifera

 Dudleya stolonifera is a succulent plant known by the common name Laguna Beach liveforever or Laguna Beach dudleya.
 This is a rare plant which is endemic to the coastline of Orange County, California.
 It is known from only about six populations in the vicinity of Laguna Beach, totaling about 30,000 individuals.
 It is federally listed as a threatened species of the United States.

 Description

-This Dudleya grows from an unbranched caudex stem and is unusual among related plants in that it has stolons from which it sprouts vegetatively.
+This Dudleya grows from an unbranched caudex and is unusual among related plants in that it has stolons from which it sprouts vegetatively.
 Other species of Dudleya only grow solitary or produce dichotomous branches, unless their terminal meristems are damaged.
 This species produces a small rosette of pointed reddish-green leaves and erects a short peduncle topped with an inflorescence of bright yellow flowers.

 Morphology

 This species grows one to several rosettes on a caudex, with new rosettes emerging from stolons that grow laterally outwards.
 The caudex is usually 1.5–3 cm wide.
 Each of the rosettes may be 1–10 cm wide, and have 15 to 30 leaves.
 The leaves are evergreen, not glaucous, and colored a lime-green, tinged maroon on the lower surface.
 The leaves are shaped oblong-obovate, with the tip short-acuminate to mucronate.
 The leaf blades measure 3–7 cm long, 1.5–3 cm wide, and 3–4 mm thick, with the base of the leaf 1–2 cm wide.

 The peduncle is 2–25 cm tall, and 1–4 mm wide.
 The peduncle is covered in 15 to 25 spreading bracts, which are shaped cordate-ovate, and are 8–13 mm by 5–7 mm wide.
 The inflorescence is an ascending cyme, which is simple or 1 to 2 branched.
 The branches may subsequently be simply or 1 times bifurcate, and give way to the cincinni, or terminal branches.
 The terminal branches are circinate, unfurling like a fern's frond, and have 3 to 9 flowers on them.
 The flowers are suspended on pedicels 5–8 mm long.

 The sepals on the flower are 2–3 mm long, shaped deltate, and are wider than they are long.
 The petals are 10–11 mm long and 3–3.5 mm, fused (connate) 1–2 mm.
 The petals are shaped elliptic, with outcurved, acute tips, and colored a bright yellow.
 The pistils are not connivent, and are suberect.
 The fruit is ascending.

 The plant flowers from May to July.